jenos1/Bamazon/README.md

 ## Bamazon Customer

-### The inital user view:
+### The Inital User View
 * Allows user to view the current items available for purchase.
 The user is prompted to enter the item id# and how many items they wish to purchase.

 ![Screenshot](/images/InitialCustomerView.png?raw=true "InitialCustomerView")

-### The successful purchase view:
+### The Successful Purchase View
-* If the item is in stock, the order will be completed and the user will see the total amount of their purchase.
+# If the item is in stock, the order will be completed and the user will see the total amount of their purchase.

 ![Screenshot](/images/SuccessfulPurchase.png?raw=true "SuccessfulPurchase")

-### The unsuccessful purchase view:
+### The Unsuccessful Purchase View
 * If the user enters a quantity that is more than Bamazon has in stock, then user is notified and sent back to re-enter purchase quantity information.

 ![Screenshot](/images/UnsuccessfulPurchase.png?raw=true "UnsuccessfulPurchase")